 *Note – The course price does not include the Worksafe application fee of $115

 KITA can lodge your Worksafe application for High Risk Work Licence for $115, this includes an administration fee.
-Two passport photos will need to be provided
+One passport photo will need to be provided.

 There are two main aspects of dogging.
 These are:

 - Directing the operator of a hoist or crane when they do not have a line-of-sight on a load they are shifting, lifting and moving

 - The techniques of slinging that are used for securing and moving a load – this includes the inspection and choice of the lifting equipment used.

 If you’re working with – or intend to work with – cranes of any type, you should have a dogman licence.
 This includes workers in the resources and/or construction sectors who may be required to dog loads with loadshifting equipment.

 HOW MUCH CAN I EXPECT TO EARN AS A DOGMAN?

 According to the salary and career research experts at Payscale, the average rate for a dogger/rigger in Australia is $30.31/hour.
 This varies according to certain factors.
 Click here for more detail.

 WHAT IS THE DIFFERENCE BETWEEN DOGGING AND RIGGING?